Food Businesses

 For information relating to the preparation and sale of food for community groups and charitable organisations, click here

-The Food Act 2003 requires that all businesses intending to handle or sell any type of food to be registered.
+The Food Act 2003 requires all Tasmanian businesses that handle or sell food to have local council approval.
 This includes home-based businesses and charitable organisations that sell food for fundraising.
-Registration must be renewed annually.
-If you are intending to start a new food business, please complete the Food Business Registration Application below and submit to Council.
+Approval can be in the form of Notification or Registration of your food business, depending on the types of foods handled and sold.

 Mobile food businesses